smartdevicelink/sdl_evolution/proposals/NNNN-Dynamic-App-List-Sorting.md

 ## Alternatives considered

 The alternative sorting method is user defined sort order.
 This sorting method would be a feature that some OEMs would want.
-However, since this specific sorting method would only be part of the HMI and have no other SDL component integration, we think it is difficult for SDL component to realize this function.
-Therefore, we think it is better this function to include into the HMI Integration Guidelines and SDL Core Guides documentation.
+However, since this specific sorting method would only be part of the HMI and have no other SDL component integration, we think it is difficult for SDL component to realize the user defined sort order function.